Both groups are hesitant to leave behind large inheritances, but not for the reasons you might expect.

 “They have to find their own way.
 They will be given an unbelievable education and that will all be paid for,” Gates told the UK’s Daily Mail in 2011.
 “And certainly anything related to health issues we will take care of.
 But in terms of their income, they will have to pick a job they like and go to work.”

 A growing number of millionaires and billionaires are hesitant to leave large fortunes to their kids, according to a new study by Merrill Lynch.
 The study found that nearly half of high net worth individuals are concerned about leaving too much money behind.
-Two-thirds think leaving inheritance would have a “negative impact” on the recipients, so some won’t bother — just 42 percent plan to leave behind an inheritance.
+Two-thirds think leaving inheritance would have a “negative impact” on the recipients.
+Just 42 percent plan to leave behind an inheritance.

 In that respect, millionaires aren’t too different from us plebs.
 Here’s why…

 Another study by HSBC Bank revealed just 9 percent of working-age people plan to save as much money as possible to pass on to the next generation.
 Instead of leaving behind money and creating trust-fund kids, it seems Americans prefer to distribute their wealth to family members while they are still alive.